Duddmend History, Family Crest & Coats of Arms

 Early Origins of the Duddmend family

 Important Dates for the Duddmend family

 This web page shows only a small excerpt of our Duddmend research.
-Another 223 words (16 lines of text) covering the years 106 and 1066 are included under the topic Early Duddmend History in all our PDF Extended History products and printed products wherever possible.
+Another 112 words (8 lines of text) covering the years 106 and 1066 are included under the topic Early Duddmend History in all our PDF Extended History products and printed products wherever possible.

 Duddmend Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Duddmend are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Duddmend include: Dodman, Doddman, Duddman, Dudman, Doidman and many more.

 Early Notables of the Duddmend family (pre 1700)

 More information is included under the topic Early Duddmend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Duddmend family